• Skip to primary navigation

 7. Paint around the edges of the room with a paintbrush.

-8. Use a roller to get the center areas, making sure you back yourself out of the room as you go.
+8. Use a roller to get to the center areas, making sure you back yourself out of the room as you go.

 9. Let the primer dry.